EXTRACTS FROM THE HISTORY OF SOWOOD FARM

 Previously unknown evidence has now been discovered that, in 1676, the present day Sowood Farm was the site of a dwelling – probably a farm – called Sowood House.
 This substantiates the contention that an earlier building stood here before the present farmhouse was built or rebuilt in 1689.
 This earlier building may also have had a long history and may have included an earlier Manor House.
 Whilst it is not claimed that the Storrs Hill Road Manor House and the associated Oates 120 acres landholding was the site of Sowood Manor and House its credentials are at least as worthy of further research and consideration as the Sowood Farm site.

-In 2012 Sowood Farm is owned and run by Dorothy Brook and her children Peter Brook and Christine Burnell (nee Brook).
-Since 1689 the Farm has been owned by the Marsden family who built it, the Nettletons who married into the Marsden family, the Scholefields and the Battyes who acquired it by default and the Brooks who tenanted and subsequently purchased it.
-As it turns out, they brought it back to the family who built it.
+In 2012 Sowood Farm is owned and run by Dorothy Brook and her children Peter Brook and Christine Burnell (née Brook).
+Since 1689 the Farm has been owned by the Marsden family who built it, the Nettletons who married into the Marsden family, the Scholefields and the Battyes who [may have] acquired it by default and the Brooks who tenanted and subsequently purchased it.

-Many interesting facts have emerged during the course of the research but two family connections are particularly fascinating.
+Many interesting facts have emerged during the course of this research but two family connections are particularly fascinating.

-In 1593 Joanye Brouke died of the plague and was buried at Denton’s House – Sowood Farm.
+- In 1593 Joanye Brouke died of the plague and was buried at Denton’s House [which we now know as] Sowood Farm.
 The present Brook family are almost certainly 9th generation descendants of Joanye Brouke’s family.

 Sowood Farm Timeline 1277-2013